Guy L. Coté: Career

 As part of Expo 67 celebrations, Coté organized the International Animation Film Exhibition, a retrospective of international animation cinema.
-In 1969, the NFB created Studio D for French-language production and Coté became its program manager and documentary producer.
+In 1969, the NFB created Studio D for French-language production and Coté became its program manager and chief documentary producer.
 While this position only lasted one year, he was back in the same role from 1985 to 1987.
-During that time, commissioner François N. Macerola was developing a new five-year plan for the NFB; it was Coté who prepared detailed reports to defend production spending—he also proposed that the provincial governments pay for regional production and the head office pay for production of films on national issues.
-While others privately agreed with him, this was considered ‘heresy’ and the proposal was not accepted.
+During that time, commissioner François N. Macerola was developing a new five-year plan for the NFB; it was Coté who prepared detailed reports to defend production spending—he also proposed that the provincial governments pay for regional production and the head office pay only for production of films on national issues.
+While others privately agreed with him, this was considered 'heresy' and the proposal was not accepted.

-In 1976, Coté co-organized a film festival for Montreal’s Week on Ageing, Age and Life, for which he created four films: Monsieur Journault, Blanche et Claire, Les vieux amis and Rose et Monsieur Charbonneau.
-In 1979, as part of the NFB’s 40th birthday celebrations, he created a trilogy on international cooperation: Marastoon: The Place Where One Is Helped (Afghanistan), Dominga (Bolivia), and Azzel (Niger).
+In 1976, Coté co-organized a film festival for Montreal's Week on Ageing, Age and Life, for which he created four films: Monsieur Journault, Blanche et Claire, Les vieux amis and Rose et Monsieur Charbonneau.
+In 1979, as part of the NFB's 40th birthday celebrations, he created a trilogy on international cooperation: Marastoon: The Place Where One Is Helped (Afghanistan), Dominga (Bolivia), and Azzel (Niger).

-Coté’s last films were a series of documentaries about the history of religion in Quebec culture which, with François Brault, Gilles Lenoir and Raymond Gauthier, he produced through 1987.
+Coté's last films were a series of documentaries about the history of religion in Quebec culture which, with François Brault, Gilles Lenoir and Raymond Gauthier, he produced through 1987.

 Personal life and death

 Coté met and married Nancy McCallum in England in 1952; they had four children.
-In 1977, Guy and Nancy returned to school, going to night classes in Sociology at Concordia University before applying to the Master’s program at Oxford.
-Coté took a sabbatical from the NFB and they both earned their Master’s degrees in Sociology, graduating in 1982.
+In 1977, Guy and Nancy returned to school, going to night classes in Sociology at Concordia University before applying to the Master's program at Oxford.
+Coté took a sabbatical from the NFB and they both earned their Master's degrees in Sociology, graduating in 1982.
 Guy continued on, studying social mobility, and obtained his doctorate from Oxford in 1983, after which he lectured on sociology at the University of Montreal.
 In 1987, the NFB offered filmmakers early retirement packages; Coté retired and went to work for Statistics Canada, spending two years on a study of the social positions of occupations.

-In 1977, the Cotés bought a second home in Frelighsburg, in Quebec’s Eastern Townships.
+In 1977, the Cotés bought a second home in Frelighsburg, in Quebec's Eastern Townships.
 Coté became vice-president of the local historical society and wrote articles about the region for the newspaper La Voix de l'Est. (He was also Treasurer of the Champlain-Adirondack Biosphere Reserve and Vice-President of Parks and Natural Spaces for the Fondation de la faune du Québec.)